her-mirror/Agent-Aara/docs/getting-started/quick-start.md

 ### Basic Greeting
 ```
-You: Hello Ara!
+You: Hello Aara!
-Ara: Hello! 🌸 I'm Ara, your AI companion for women's health and skincare.
+Aara: Hello! 🌸 I'm Aara, your AI companion for women's health and skincare.
 I'm here to provide personalized, empathetic support for your wellness journey...
 ```

 ### Health Question
 ```
 You: I'm having irregular periods, what should I know?
-Ara: I understand irregular periods can be concerning.
+Aara: I understand irregular periods can be concerning.
 Let me share some
 important information about menstrual irregularities...
 ```

 ### Skincare Query
 ```
 You: What skincare routine is best for sensitive skin?
-Ara: For sensitive skin, I recommend a gentle, minimalist approach.
+Aara: For sensitive skin, I recommend a gentle, minimalist approach.
 Here's a personalized routine that can help...
 ```